talsma-ict/umldoclet/lib/README.md

 ## Licensing issues

-Since the advanced dependency management was introduced and Maven and its central repository helped manage dependencies I haven't had the need to include any binary dependencies into my java projects anymore.
+Since the advanced dependency management was introduced by Maven and its central repository, I haven't had the need to include any binary dependencies into my java projects anymore.

 Until today.